rosado087/eco-challenger/README.md

 `dotnet ef database update`

-In case you want to rebuild the migrations script (this shouldn't be needed), you can do it with the following commands:
+In case you want to add a new migration, you can do it with the following command:
-`dotnet ef migrations remove`
-`dotnet ef migrations add Inital`
+`dotnet ef migrations add <name of migration>`

 ## SMTP Configuration